- Search The Registry

 - My Account

 Kathleen Cleaver was born on this date in 1945.
-She is an African American educator, lawyer, writer, and activist.
+She is a Black educator, lawyer, writer, and activist.

 Born in Dallas, Texas, Kathleen Neal Cleaver's father was a sociology professor at Wiley College, and her mother held a degree in Mathematics.
 With her father's work, the family spent many of her early years abroad in Liberia, the Philippines, and Sierra Leone.
 Cleaver completed high school at the Georgia School in Philadelphia in 1963.
 Cleaver dropped out of Barnard College in 1966 when she was a sophomore to work full-time with the Student Nonviolent Coordinating Committee (SNCC), where she served in the Campus Program.

 From 1967 to 1971, Cleaver was the communications secretary of the Black Panther Party, the first woman member of their Central Committee.
 She married Eldridge Cleaver in 1967.
 After sharing years of exile with her former husband, she returned to the United States in late 1975.
 She graduated summa cum laude with a B.A. in history from Yale University in 1984 and was elected to Phi Beta Kappa.

 After receiving a J.D. from Yale Law School in 1989, Cleaver became an associate at the New York law firm of Cravath, Swain and Moore.
 Afterwards, she served as a clerk for the late Judge A. Leon Higginbotham of the U.S. Court of Appeals for the Third Circuit.
 While an assistant professor of law at Emory University, she served on Georgia's Supreme Court Commission on Racial and Ethnic Bias in the Courts and became a board member of the Atlanta-based Southern Center for Human Rights.
-She has devoted many years to the defense of Elmer "Geronimo" Pratt, a former Black Panther Party leader who won his habeas corps petition in 1997 after spending 27 years in prison for a murder he did not commit.
+She devoted many years to the defense of Elmer "Geronimo" Pratt, a former Black Panther Party leader who won his habeas corps petition in 1997 after spending 27 years in prison for a murder he did not commit.